silicon-heaven/shv-doc/src/rpcmessage.md

 `Access` is part of access control.
 It is assigned to request by broker according to user rights.
 Multiple grants can be specified and separated by comma.

-`AccessLevel` is new way to specify access level.
+`AccessLevel` is a new way to specify access level.
 It is numerical with predefined range (0-63) and brokers on the way can lower this number to even further limit access.
-Broker can't increase this number. `Access` should be used to get level if this field is not present and if even that is not present then Admin access should be considered.
+Broker can't increase this number. `Access` should be used to get level if this field is not present.
+Admin access level should be considered as the base limit if neither `AccessLevel` nor `Access` field is present.

 | Name          | Numerical representation | `Access` representation |
 |---------------|--------------------------|-------------------------|